 Printers, cameras, video consoles, and razors are other examples of tied goods.
 Consumers buy a primary, durable product, then buy related, consumable after-market products such as cartridges, film, games, or razor blades.
 In some cases, one company makes both the main and tied good.
 In other cases, one company may make the razors, and another company may make the blades—but also pay royalties to the razor manufacturer.
 In the United States, companies typically make the primary item inexpensive and sell after-market accessories for a larger markup.
 But product compatibility and accessibility to cheaper accessories are both growing, putting pressure on existing models.

-In their study of pricing strategies, the researchers examined the single-serve coffee systems sold in Portugal between 2007 and 2012.
+Drawing on the Nielsen Datasets at the Kilts Center for Marketing, the researchers examined the single-serve coffee systems sold in Portugal between 2007 and 2012.
 In the Portuguese coffee market during this period, each brand produced its own coffee machines and coffee pods, all incompatible with each others’.
 This allowed the researchers to estimate costs and markups of different systems and build an econometric model to explore scenarios that differed from the observed one.
 Namely, the researchers explored what would have happened to companies’ prices and profits if one of the largest coffee manufacturers in Portugal, Delta Cafés, had allowed another company to pay licensing fees to produce pods that were compatible with its Delta Q–branded single-serve coffee maker.